 Every place in time since the invention of the boat and everywhere there was commerce being moved over water, there have been pirates.
-That’s something Johnny Depp, Gore Verbinski and Disney belated got around to mentioning in their many rum-soaked “Pirates of the Caribbean” comedies.
+That’s something Johnny Depp, Gore Verbinski and Disney belatedly got around to mentioning in their many rum-soaked “Pirates of the Caribbean” comedies.

 “The Pirates,” best remembered as a 2014 “Pirates of the Sea of Japan” take on the genre, has produced its own sequel.
-“The Pirates: The Last Royal Treasure” throws bandits in with the pirate queen Hae-rang (Han Hyo-joo) for a lighthearted yet lumbering “romp” around that sea that separates Japan from the Korean peninsula.
+“The Pirates: The Last Royal Treasure,” throws bandits in with the pirate queen Hae-rang (Han Hyo-joo) for a lighthearted yet lumbering “romp” around that sea that separates Japan from the Korean peninsula.

 These tales are set in the late pre-“Korea” Goryeon dynasty, and there’s quite of a bit of exposition explaining the collapsing kingdom, “traitors” and a “lost treasure” that might allow whoever tracks it down to “claim the throne not with rank, but with power” purchased by hidden royal gold and silver.

 Hae-rang and her scurvy crew pick up a fistful of shipwrecked bandits “led” by Wu Mu-chi, a swaggering, cackling blowhard who bills himself as “The greatest swordsman in Goryeo!”
 When Mu-chi (Kang Ha-neul, pretty damned funny) leaps, spins, slo-mo and fast-motions himself into action, we see that he’s not just talk.

 Everybody on that side of the law has heard of the treasure, a treasure map is procured and more clues are wrapped around an elephant’s tusk.
 But first the bandits have to convince the pirates that they fit in.
 And secondly, Mu-Chi has to start a comical power struggle with the tough broad with the perfect hair.